 Haggling and bargaining isn't traditionally part of commercial culture in New Zealand.
 The only circumstances where it may be accepted is at markets or during a private deal (such as the purchase of a car).
 Tipping is optional.

-Order your FREE Northland Visitor Guide →
+Order your FREE copy of the Northland Visitor Guide (or view online & download) →